scottyschup/ruby-curriculum/language-basics/classes.md

 you say `self.age` does it realize that you really want to call a method.
 So beware of this common mistake.

-You can also create classes from `struct`, used for quickly building out classes that store variables and contain reader and writer methods.
+You can also create classes from `Struct`, used for quickly building out classes that store variables and contain reader and writer methods.

 ```
-Course = struct.new(:name, :department, :period)
+Course = Struct.new(:name, :department, :period)
-algorithms = Course.new(“Algorithms 101”, Programming , 2)
+algorithms = Course.new("Algorithms 101", "Programming", 2)
 ```

 ## Class and Instance methods